 In 1360, the German Hanseatic League set up one of its import and export offices at Bryggen, dominating trade for almost 400 years.
 To stroll through the narrow alleyways and overhanging galleries is to step back into the mists of time and a bygone era.

 Bryggen is very much a living part of the cultural heritage that is still in active use in this historical area of the city.
-Today, there are several attractions in the area, from the Fish Market to Bergenhus Fortress and there are many cafés, restaurants and shops to choose from.
+Today, there are several attractions in the area, from the Fish Market to Bergenhus Fortress.
 Many of the shops sell traditional and unique crafts.

 Bryggens Museum display findings of the archaeological excavations of Bryggen from 1955 and contains the foundations of the oldest buildings in…